Criminal Defense Lawyer

 Experienced Serious Criminal Defense Lawyer

-From murder to burglary and fraud, Miller & Terry Attorneys at Law are experienced in criminal law and knowledgeable about criminal court cases.
-Their experience as a criminal defense lawyers involves several cases where clients were charged with serious felonies.
-Dan was the lead counsel in over 85 murder trials including death penalty cases.
-Dan may be one of the few attorneys who has prosecuted and defended death penalty cases.
+From murder to burglary and fraud, Daniel Miller and Matthew Terry are experienced in criminal law and knowledgeable about criminal court cases.
+Their experience as criminal defense lawyers involves several cases where clients were charged with serious felonies.
+Daniel Miller has been the lead counsel in over 85 murder trials, including death penalty cases.
+Daniel Miller may be one of the few attorneys who has prosecuted and defended death penalty cases.

 We are experienced in the defense of serious felonies, including: